j0912345/VirusGame/README.md

 # changes so far
-pressing "r" resets the game
+pressing "r" resets the game without resetting the UGO in MAKE UGO

 # VirusGame
 Watch here for information about this project: https://www.youtube.com/watch?v=o1IheoDRdGE